 Learn to fish Thursday October 18th from 4:30 pm to dusk!
 AMC Family Outings and Lancaster Recreation are teaming with Mass Wildlife to offer this FREE fishing clinic. on the shores of the Wachusett Reservoir around the Old Stone Church in West Boylston.
 This clinic is geared toward beginners of all ages.
 Kids should be at least 6 years old and accompanied by a parent or guardian.
 You will learn all the basics you need to enjoy Fishing for a lifetime!
 All equipment is provided.

 Jeanne has led trips for 45+ years for summer camps, college outings, Sierra Club, and AMC.
 Currently Jeanne heads up AMC Boston Family Outings and loves getting families and kids outdoors.
-Jeanne also leads for AMC Adventure Travel, having led to Switzerland and Peru/Machu Picchu.
+Jeanne also leads for AMC Adventure Travel, having led to Switzerland, Peru (Machu Picchu), and Morocco..

 Are you interested in getting out of the ski areas and skiing the backcountry in winter!?
 Do you look at the forests and mountains with a desire to explore them in winder on skis but don't know where to get started?
 Then this talk will help answer your questions.
 If you want to do Nordic backcountry, or downhill ski on alpine or telemark gear we can get you pointed in the right direction.